dekuNukem/FAP80/README.md

 ### Active Backplane

-* 3.3V bus
+* 3.3V bus allows modern peripherals
 * managed by STM32 microcontroller
 * Z80 clock from PWM channel
-* single step to 8MHz
+* speed variable from single step to 8MHz
+* read/write into EEPROM/RAM directly
+* no need for separate EEPROM programmer
 * bus address and data display on LCD
 * breakpoints and traces
-* read/write into EEPROM/RAM directly
-* no need for separate EEPROM programmer
 * power and data over USB
+* pushbutton for reset, single clock, single step, run, etc.

 ### CPU Board
 * All signals buffered and shifted to 3.3V